Fermat-ORG/fermat-framework/README.md

 As of November 2015 the project status is the following:

 **Code state** : Under development for 6 months.
-No realeses yet.
+No releases yet.
 Many full time developers working on it provided by the project's main contributor: [bitDubai](https://www.bitDubai.com).

 **Future path of development** : Active (First release with very limited features scheduled for December 2015).